By Linda Rex

 This puts me in mind of how we as human beings so often live our lives in fear of God and/or in fear of one another.
 Fear, as opposed to love, keeps us in the fight or flight mode and prevents us from really being at rest in our circumstances and in right relationship with one another.
 When we view the world around us through the eyes of fear, we see things differently than how they really are.
 What we believe about the people, situations, and circumstances around us affects our ability to truly know God and others and to be known.
 Fear puts us on the defensive, causing us to hide, self-protect, self-justify, and accuse.

 Even though God has reconciled us with himself and restored us to our true humanity in Christ, we still distance ourselves from God and one another.
 We so often allow fear to dominate our minds and hearts rather than trusting in the truth about who God is and who we are in him.
-We allow fear, and a host of other false concepts, feelings, and prejudices, to come between ourselves and our loving God and those God meant for us to live in loving relationship with.
+We allow fear, and a host of other false concepts, feelings, and prejudices, to come between ourselves and our loving God and those God meant for us to live with in loving relationship.

 Looking with fallen human eyes, we see our differences rather than what unifies us.
 God is so other than we are, we don’t see how we can relate to him.
 Even though we as human beings are constantly coming up with new ways of trying to appease God, we cannot on our own come to an understanding of who our loving God is as Father, Son, and Spirit apart from the revelation of Jesus Christ in his life, death, resurrection, and ascension and in the gift of the Holy Spirit.